novajs/talks/talks/20160616-example-jkasper/announcement.md

 Hey everyone!
-We're going to be getting DCJS rolling again after far too long of a hiatus.
+We're going to be getting NOVAJS rolling again after far too long of a hiatus.

 Our next meetup will be on June 16th at 6:30pm at the Iron Yard with a presentation from Jordan Kasper.